junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Dean blushes.
 "Everything, library, kitchen, bathroom, or other people, you know, if you can't find something you can just knock at my door.
 Or something.
 I'm at 11."

-Cas's lips curves a small degree.
+Cas's lips curves up a small degree.
 "It sounds great, Dean.
 Thank you."

 They call it a night.